 By Andrew Cohen

 To broaden its work on startup and venture capital issues, Berkeley Law has launched a new program called Startup@BerkeleyLaw.
-A joint initiative of the school’s Berkeley Center for Law, Business and the Economy (BCLBE) and Berkeley Center for Law & Technology (BCLT), it will give students—as well as entrepreneurs, investors, and attorneys—access to top experts, timely courses, and dynamic programming on emerging legal issues for startups.
+A joint initiative of the school’s Berkeley Center for Law and Business (BCLB) and Berkeley Center for Law & Technology (BCLT), it will give students—as well as entrepreneurs, investors, and attorneys—access to top experts, timely courses, and dynamic programming on emerging legal issues for startups.